Vanilla Buttercream Frosting

 - Beat the butter and salt until creamy with a hand or stand mixer and the paddle attachment.

 - Then add the powdered sugar, vanilla and cream.
 Add the powdered sugar 1 cup at a time, mixing completely before adding more.
 Repeat until all powdered sugar is added.
 Add vanilla and mix until incorporated.
-Then add heavy cream one Tablespoon at a time, until the desired consistency is reached, then increase speed to high and beat for about 30 seconds.
+Then add heavy cream one Tablespoon at a time, until the desired consistency is reached.

 Adjusting buttercream is simple.
 Add more powdered sugar if it’s too thin, or more cream/milk if it’s too thick.